rendfall/dont-close-me-now/README.md

 - Open [link](http://rendfall.github.io/dont-close-me-now)
 - Keep tab as pinned one [optional]
-- Enjoy the prompt whenever you try to close Chrome accidentally
+- Enjoy the prompt whenever you try to close your browser accidentally

 ## Features